 In a traditional on-campus setting, taking a course to learn new skills means you might have to temporarily give up your career or go part-time to accommodate very rigid schedules.
 When you learn online, you can develop your skills, knowledge and employability without taking time away from your professional or personal commitments.
 Many of us can’t simply quit working to study, so online learning allows you to remain financially stable while you upskill.

 Building a professional network

-While the country self-isolates, there are no in-person networking events or opportunities to connect with other professionals face-to-face.
-So, while you put away those business cards for the future, learning online will give you the opportunity to meet other like-minded professionals and continue to expand your network in the present.
+While the country comes out of lockdown, there are no in-person networking events or opportunities to connect with other professionals face-to-face.
+So, while you put away those business cards for the future, learning online will allow you to meet other like-minded professionals and continue to expand your network in the present.
 Whether via forums, discussion groups or online calls, you won’t feel isolated while studying from home.
 It’s an easy way to stay in touch and build professional relationships that can continue to grow when isolation ends.

 Not only will you gain a new qualification through online learning, independent study will also build your self-motivation, determination, and time-management skills.
 These desirable professional traits will give you a competitive edge in a crowded job market, as employers are increasingly looking for candidates with these crucial soft skills.